adoptium/aqa-tests/docs/pages/userGuide.md

   ...
 ```

+#### Unexclusion automation

+Once a week, the parse-issues.yml workflow runs in GitHub, and lists tests that are:
+- Currently excluded/disabled.
+- Associated with a valid URL which is:
+  - A closed OpenJDK bug where the fix is present in the OpenJDK source code.
+  - Or a closed Adoptium GitHub issue

+These tests are subsequently assessed for unexclusion.

+If you want to prevent a test from being considered for unexclusion, even
+after the associated issue is closed, you can do this to the associated issue:
+  - OpenJDK bug: use the resolution "Won't Fix"
+  - GitHub issue: add the label "exclusion:permanent" or "wontfix"

 ## Cherry-pick a merged PR to a release branch

 For a merged pull request, you can trigger a cherry-pick PR by commenting: